 For the year ended December 31, 2020, we generated 91% of our revenue from advertiser customers and for the year ended December 31, 2019, we generated 92% of our revenue from advertisers.
 We derive revenue from our advertising customers based on the volume of Media Transactions Measured on our software platform.
 Advertisers utilize the DV Authentic Ad, our definitive metric of digital media quality, to evaluate the existence of fraud, brand safety, viewability and geography for each digital ad.
 Advertisers pay us a Measured Transaction Fee per thousand impressions based on the volume of Media Transactions Measured on their behalf.
 We maintain an expansive set of direct integrations across the entire digital advertising ecosystem, including with leading programmatic and social platforms, which enables us to deliver our metrics to the platforms where our customers buy ads.
 Further, our services are not reliant on any single source of impressions and we can service our customers as their digital advertising needs change.
 In 2020, approximately 65% and 35% of Media Transactions Measured were for display and video ad formats, respectively.
-For the year ended December 31, 2020, approximately 65%, 32% and 3% of Media Transactions Measured were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
-In 2019, approximately 69% and 31% of Media Transactions Measured were for display and video ad formats, respectively.
+For the year ended December 31, 2020, approximately 65%, 32% and 3% of Media Transactions Measured were for display and video ad formats, respectively.
+For the year ended December 31, 2019, approximately 69% and 31% of Media Transactions Measured were for display and video ad formats, respectively.
 For the year ended December 31, 2019, approximately 61%, 36% and 3% of Media Transactions Measured were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
-For the year ended December 31, 2019, approximately 61%, 36% and 3% of Media Transactions Measured were for mobile devices, desktop devices, and emerging digital channels (including CTV), respectively.
-For the year ended December 31, 2019, 8% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
+For the year ended December 31, 2020, 9% of our revenue was generated from our supply-side customers and for the year ended December 31, 2019, 8% of our revenue was generated from our supply-side customers to validate the quality of their ad inventory.
 We generate revenue from supply-side customers based on monthly or annual contracts with minimum guarantees and tiered pricing when guarantees are met.